Skip to main content

 Creating a Recurring Task

-Create a task that repeats at regular intervals:
+Create a task that repeats at regular intervals.
+Include both queue and repeat tags:

 await runtime.createTask({